 Bone broth has been around since your grandmother used to simmer chicken bones on the stove to make her should-have-been famous chicken noodle soup.
-Now, thanks to some innovative companies that understand that you don’t want to slow-simmer your own broth for 12 to 24 hours, you can buy bone broth online.
 While even the best bone broths may not be able to outdo your grandma’s, these options come pretty close.
-Plus, since it's easy to aquire, it's become a fairly versatile pantry staple.
+Plus, since it's easy to buy, it's become a versatile pantry staple.

 Below are the best bone broths to buy.